ticklemycode/clip2gif/README.md

 > Note: `ffmpeg` (v4.4.1 or greater) is required in order to use this package.
 You can download `ffmpeg` from https://ffmpeg.org/download.html or install with Homebrew `brew install ffmpeg`

 ## Why?
-This tool was created to quickly share screen recordings from Camtasia or Quicktime which in some cases would normally be too large to send over email.
-It also creates a handy animated GIF which can be shared within team collaboration software like Slack and WebEx which usually play animated GIF files automatically in the chat window which is pretty kewl!
+This tool was created to quickly share screen recordings as an animated GIFs within team collaboration tools like Slack and WebEx.
+Animated GIFs can also compliment changes within a Github or Bitbucket pull request.

+## How?
+Under the hood this tool will execute `ffmpeg` commands to first create a compressed version of the original clip which is used to then produce the most optimized animated GIF possible.
+(The compressed version of the original clip can be also be saved with the `--saveClip` flag, otherwise only the GIF will be created).

-> Tested with `.mov` and `.mp4` files.
-This tool can reduce an MP4 file size down **90%** from its original file size and MOV files down **80%** and still **maintain excellent quality**.
+> Tested with `.mov` and `.mp4` files. `clip2gif` can reduce an MP4 to **90%** from its original file size and MOV files down **80%** and still **maintain excellent quality**.

 ## Sample
-The GIF below was created with `clip2gif` from a Camtasia (MP4) screen recording.
+The GIF below was created with `clip2gif` from a Camtasia screen recording.
 It's a 40 second GIF!

 ![Sample GIF](./samples/sample.gif)